Primary Internationally Renowned Researchers

 This course will provide an opportunity for students to demonstrate and apply broad and critical understanding of professional practice in a primary school second level setting.
 It builds on knowledge and understanding of the factors that impact upon children’s development and learning.

 This course introduces and develops the main underpinning principles of the programme, providing a forum for analysis and discussion of education in the practical context of classroom teaching.
-A range of issues common to all students as developing professionals will be reflected upon, in particular, issues which have implications for direct action in the classroom such as inclusive practice.
-Through Professional Enquiry, it provides students with knowledge and understanding of policy, theory and research in the context of developing professional practice.
+A range of issues common to all students as developing professionals will be reflected upon, in particular, issues which have implications for direct action in the classroom such as inclusive practice and social justice.
+The course provides students with knowledge and understanding of policy, theory and research in the context of developing professional practice.

 Within school settings students will initially observe, and with support, begin to plan and gradually implement learning and teaching building responsibility.
 Students will critically reflect on their own practice in relation to key features of an inclusive learning environment, focusing on the role of the teacher.
 Through observation of classroom practice they will develop capacities and practise skills that enable them to prepare, plan and implement learning, teaching, assessment and evaluation of pupils.